 Internships and field experiences are treated like any other academic course.
 Register for credit during the semester the work is being completed.

-- Contact the coordinator of applied learning and report that you have received an internship offer and would like to receive credit.
+- Contact the student career advisor and report that you have received an internship offer and would like to receive credit.

 - Complete the Internship and Field Experience Registration form.